IyngkarranKumar/inspect_evals_playground/README.md

 # inspect_evals_playground

-A playground to experiment with the UK AISI's Inspect package
+A playground to experiment with the UK AISI's Inspect package for running large language model evaluations.